Skip to main content

 CI Tests

 When in CI, the teraslice tests will run until a failure happens then bail, output the logs, and cleanup the docker stack.
-To run in CI tests, use yarn test:ci from inside the e2e directory from inside the project root.
+To run in CI tests, use pnpm test:ci from inside the e2e directory from inside the project root.
 Running the CI tests will also force downloading assets.

 Assets